Updated: a day ago

 Onboarding is more than just new hire orientation.
 Onboarding is a focused process.
 Onboarding should last longer than 12 months.

-Onboarding conveys organizational values, explains people stuff, explains culture stuff.
-If done well, set's the "hook" early.
+It conveys organizational values, explains "people stuff" via "people", and starts to share culture.
+If done well, it set the "hook" early.

 It seeks to create a sense of belonging.

-It focuses on the way new employees are brought into an organization is extremely important in building a long-term relationship.
+Focusing on how new employees are brought into an organization is extremely important in building a long-term relationship.

 Social Integration-Working to develop interpersonal relationships and networks should be a priority for new hires.